Rowland Heights, California: Government

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona, serving Rowland Heights.

-The high number of Asian business owners, as well as conservative-leaning individuals in Rowland Heights, makes it an area with relatively strong Republican support.
-In 2018, there are more voters in the district registered as Republicans than Democrats.
-In the California State Senate, Rowland Heights is located in California's 29th State Senate district, which is represented by Democrat Josh Newman.
-However, following the recall election as part of the 2018 California Primaries, Newman was recalled from the state Senate largely because he voted for an unpopular gasoline tax increase after promising he would hold the line on taxes.
-Ling Ling Chang, his original opponent and a Republican, won the election to replace Newman in the state Senate.
-Newman's loss ended the Democratic supermajority in the California State Senate.
-In November 2020, Newman once again defeated Chang to return to the State Senate.

 Law enforcement

 The Los Angeles County Sheriff's Department (LASD) operates the Walnut/Diamond Bar Station in Walnut.
 It is spread out over 260 sqmi, encompassing the contract cities of Diamond Bar and Walnut, and the unincorporated area of Rowland Heights.
 In addition the LASD operates the Rowland Heights Asian Community Center.
 The California Highway Patrol (CHP), Santa Fe Springs Area office, is responsible for traffic enforcement matters and traffic collision investigations throughout unincorporated area of Rowland Heights, unincorporated Hacienda Heights, and State Route 60 freeway, which is a major thoroughfare between the city of Los Angeles and the Inland Empire.

 Education

-Rowland Unified School District has four National Blue Ribbon Schools, 16 California Distinguished Schools, and more state Golden Bell awards than any other school district in the region.
+Rowland Unified School District is the school district for the census-designated place.
+It has four National Blue Ribbon Schools, 16 California Distinguished Schools, and more state Golden Bell awards than any other school district in the region.
 There are more than 16,000 students and 21 elementary and secondary schools in the district.
 The district serves Rowland Heights and small portions of the cities of Walnut, La Puente, City of Industry and West Covina.
 Students from other communities may attend Rowland Unified schools after obtaining a permit.